About the course

 Other qualifications, evidence of excellence and relevant experience

-Additional indicators considered when assessing an application against the department's criteria include performance in previous research project(s), the award of national prizes, the award of substantial scholarships, preliminary knowledge of relevant research techniques, and your suitability for the research projects in which you have expressed interest.
+Additional indicators considered when assessing an application against the department's criteria include performance in previous research project(s), the award of national prizes, the award of substantial scholarships (please indicate monetary value and duration), preliminary knowledge of relevant research techniques, and your suitability for the research projects in which you have expressed interest.

 The criteria against which your written application and performance at interview are assessed are: